 In the initial phases, FCA participated in the overall response by providing support staff to the registration process of the refugees at the transit centres along the border entries, and later mobilised internal resources to construct the first permanent classroom structures in Bidibidi settlement to facilitate safe and protective learning of the students.

-OPM and UNHCR acknowledged FCA’s work and selected FCA as an implementing partner in education and livelihoods for 2017-2018 in Bidibidi, Yumbe district – the world’s largest refugee settlement.
+OPM and UNHCR acknowledged FCA’s work and selected FCA as an implementing partner in education and livelihoods in Bidibidi, Yumbe district – the world’s largest refugee settlement.

 FCA supports and manages the education sector response in the settlement through the provision of school materials, construction of permanent classrooms and latrines, facilitating teacher training, and enhancing the capacities of the school staff and families to advocate for sustainable solutions to protection and livelihoods.